FlowLet: Conditional 3D Brain MRI Synthesis using Wavelet Flow Matching: Evaluation metrics

-\paragraph{Brain Age Prediction (BAP)} The clinical usefulness and functional fidelity of the synthetic data were evaluated by determining their impact on BAP.
-This task is relevant as it targets the underrepresented population (aged 44 and older), who are more susceptible to cognitive decline.
-Establishing a normative trajectory of healthy aging is therefore crucial, requiring the BAP task to be performed exclusively on cognitively normal (CN) subjects.
-Following the implementation described in \cite{de2024explainable}, 3D convolutional models were trained using synthetic data generated by each method and their performance evaluated on a real, held-out test set.
-BAP requires age labels to guide training and evaluation.
-Each generative model produced 3,000 synthetic samples, which were used to train a separate instance of a 3D BAP network.
-For conditional models, samples were generated across the full training age range $5.9-95.5$ years.
-To ensure a fair evaluation, ages were randomly assigned to unconditioned samples according to the age distribution of the training set.
-The predictor was evaluated on a held-out set of real subjects aged 44 and older.
-Prediction accuracy was measured using Absolute Error, where lower scores indicate more accurate estimation of chronological age.
+The clinical usefulness and functional fidelity of the synthetic data were evaluated through their impact on BAP.
+This task is particularly relevant in our setting because older adults are underrepresented in the training distribution, yet are the population most susceptible to cognitive decline.
+Establishing a normative trajectory of healthy aging therefore requires that BAP be defined and evaluated exclusively on cognitively normal subjects.
+Following the protocol of~\cite{de2024explainable}, we assess whether synthetic data generated by each method improves age regression performance when training a 3D BAP predictor and evaluating it on a real, held-out test set.

+\paragraph{BAP model and training protocol.} We employ a 3D DenseNet-121 architecture configured for regression, with a linear output layer predicting chronological age from structural T1-weighted MRI volumes, following~\cite{de2024explainable}.
+Input intensities are normalized to the $[0,1]$ range using the 5th and 95th percentile values computed from the \emph{training set} to avoid test-set leakage.
+Models are trained using stochastic gradient descent with a cosine annealing warm restarts scheduler.

+For each generative method, the downstream BAP evaluation is performed according to the following protocol: \begin{enumerate} \item \textbf{Synthetic data generation:} 3,000 synthetic brain MRI volumes are generated for each method;

+\item \textbf{Age labeling:} since BAP is a supervised task, each synthetic volume is associated with an age label.
+For conditional generative models, age is used directly as the conditioning variable during generation, with samples spanning the full training age range (5.9--95.5 years).
+For unconditional generators, age labels are assigned by sampling from the empirical age distribution of the training set to ensure a fair comparison;

+\item \textbf{BAP model training:} a separate instance of the BAP network is trained for each generative method using the same architecture and optimization protocol;

+\item \textbf{Evaluation dataset:} all trained BAP predictors are evaluated on the independent OpenBHB validation set, restricted to cognitively normal subjects aged 44 years and older;